 Neither is it clear cut that the move to a more industry facing curriculum will make industry happy.
 Research shows some employers have expressed a desire to take on people who can ‘think’ and be trained on the job, rather than be vocationally trained but lacking the breadth of knowledge and critical thinking which comes from academic learning (Thornham and O’Sullivan, 2004) .
 Employers have said they ‘do not care a fig’ about skill and training, preferring to select people with the right ‘personal qualities’ (de Burgh, 2003:109).
 Recent research by Lily Canter (2015) into the value of accreditation to employers shows a very mixed bag of skills and qualities which they see as important.
 Half of the employers interviewed said they would employ someone with no training whilst the other half said they would not.

-The debate about what should be taught to journalism students is often carried out behind closed doors of university departments and employers/accreditation boards.
+The debate about what should be taught to journalism students is often carried out behind the closed doors of university departments and employers/accreditation boards.
 But it is also being played out in public, to the next generation of students (and their parents) as well as the wider public in both formal statements such as the university websites and in more informal pronouncements by practicing journalists.
 This investigation will look at how these debates are discursively framed by industry and educators and what messages the next generation of would-be journalists are confronted with when choosing a career path.
 It also aims to identify the tensions between these discourses.

 Methodology:

 In order to investigate the types of discursive themes present in the public domain around the needs of the next generation of journalists I have drawn on a number of sets of data.
 It is important to note at the outset that due to the small scale nature of this research it was decided to concentrate on television journalism rather than print, online or radio journalism.
-Having said that, other types of journalism are touched upon in the course of this piece of work.
+That said, other types of journalism are touched upon in the course of this piece of work.

 The data sets are as follow: